Modified General Relativity and dark matter: Dark matter

 \subsection{Baryonic galaxies}

 In the far finite extent of the galaxy, the sum of the terms in (\ref{V}) differs from the $ v^{2}\sim\frac{1}{r} $ Keplerian dependence typically assumed in most models.
 However, if both correction terms from the line element field are small for a particular galaxy, it will exhibit typical Keplerian behaviour, which is rarely true but has been observed for galaxy NGC 1052-DF2.
 As stated in Ref. \cite{vanD}, it is extremely deficient in dark matter, and a good candidate for a ``baryonic galaxy" with no dark matter at all.
 Moreover, the observed circular speed profile of the ultra-diffuse galaxy (UDG) AGC 114905 was explained in Ref. \cite{Pina} almost entirely with the contribution of the baryons alone, with little room for dark matter within the observed outermost radius of $ R\sim 10 $\,kpc.
-However, there is \emph{always} dark matter involved in the description of any galactic rotation curve because $ a_{0} $ and $ b $ never vanish.
-Using the baryonic mass of 1.4$ \times10^{9}M\odot $ in Ref. \cite{Pina} as an approximation of the gravitating mass in MGR, $ a_{0}=8.03\times10^{-32}\,m^{-1} $ and $ b=-4.07\times10^{-10} $.
-The Newtonian term in (\ref{V}) dominates the dark terms by a factor of $ \approx $17 at the observed outermost radius of 10\,kpc: $ v^{2}=(6.02\times10^{8}+3.66\times10^{7}-1.11\times10^{6})\,m^{2}\,s^{-2} $.
+However, there is \emph{always} dark matter involved in the description of any galactic rotation curve because the line element vector field exists at every point in the spacetime, and $ a_{0} $ and $ b $ never vanish.
+Using the baryonic mass of 1.4$ \times10^{9}M\odot $ in Ref. \cite{Pina}, $ a_{0}=8.03\times10^{-32}\,m^{-1} $ and $ b=-4.46\times10^{-10} $ with a small value of $\upsilon=1.2$.
+The Newtonian term in (\ref{V}) dominates the dark terms by a factor of $ \approx $15 at the observed outermost radius of 10\,kpc: $ v^{2}=(6.02\times10^{8}+4.01\times10^{7}-1.11\times10^{6})\,m^{2}\,s^{-2} $.
 The importance of not understimating dark matter in galaxies like AGC 114905 was emphasized in Ref. \cite{Sell} with regard to the stability of the galaxies.
-They used a NFW profile describing dark matter with a mass of 1.40$ \times10^{9}\,M\odot$ out to 10\,kpc and a total baryonic mass of 1.14$ \times10^{9}\,M\odot $ interior to that radius.
-With a total gravitating mass of 2.54$ \times10^{9}\,M\odot $, the Newtonian term in (\ref{V}) is $1.09\times10^{9}\,m^{2}\,s^{-2}$.
-It dominates the dark terms again by $ \approx $17 because the gravitating mass scales with the total mass.
+They used a NFW profile describing dark matter with a mass of 1.40$ \times10^{9}\,M\odot$ out to 10\,kpc and a total baryonic mass of 1.14$ \times10^{9}\,M\odot $ interior to that radius, so $\upsilon=1.27$ in that region.The Newtonian term in (\ref{V}) is $4.90\times10^{8}\,m^{2}\,s^{-2}$.
+It dominates the dark terms again by $ \approx $15.
 While UDG galaxies may appear to be mainly baryonic with a Keplerian behaviour, dark matter and dark energy are always present and cannot be dismissed.